goadesign/goa.design/content/design/overview.md

 Note that this example as well as all the other examples in this section do not use response templates and therefore define all the properties of the response including its name.
-In reality in most cases responses are defined using one of the built-in templates so that for example the response above is equivalent to:
+In reality in most cases responses are defined using one of the built-in templates so that for example the response above (minus the description) can be short-circuited to:

 ```go
 Response(NoContent)
 ```

-Response templates are covered in more details in the next section but before we can cover them we must first understand how `Response` works.
+Response templates are covered in more details in a section below but before we can cover them we must first understand how `Response` works.

 If the response contains a body the corresponding media type is specificed using the